KholdStare/kholdstare.github.com/_posts/2013-08-02-sense-of-scale-vr.markdown

 sense of scale, just by exploiting your brain's assumption about `IPD`.

 {% assign canvas-id = "scene-scaling" %}
-{% assign caption = "(Press to image animate) We are now viewing the previous scene relative to the sphere.
+{% assign caption = "(Press to image animate) In the top view, we are now viewing the previous scene __relative to the sphere__.
 Our frame of reference is now fixed on the sphere.
 What appears to be happening though is the IPD fluctuates wildly.
 And that's the point -- from the player's point of view the two are equivalent" %}
 {% include canvas.html %}

+By merely manipulating the IPD, we can make the whole world shrink or grow, without actually scaling the world directly!

 ### Experimenting in Tuscany